This Article On The Production Of Liquid Soap Was Last Updated:

 PRECAUTIONS AND SAFETY DURING THE PRODUCTION OF LIQUID SOAP

 - Use nose mask

-- In case of chemical splash to the face or delicate part of the body, wash very well with plenty water and see a physician as soon as you can.
+- In case of a chemical splash to the face or delicate part of the body, wash very well with plenty of water and see a physician as soon as you can.

 - Keep all chemicals out of reach of children.

-- Never taste any chemical with the tongue.
+- Never taste any chemicals with the tongue.

 - Wear your apron or other protective clothing before you commence production.

 - Most importantly, use your head.
 Don’t play with chemicals, please.